quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week2.md

 ## **Friday: January 12**
 - Code cleanup and commit.
 - Why my furnishing is already at a offset ?
 And from that point the translation works fine.
+- Since I'm working in relative frames, I have to shift the origin to incorporate the co-ordinates of `Furnishing Object`.
+Now it is working smooth.
+- Next, I have to change the position of the `FO` to its initial position if I release the shift key without clicking again. (`since, clicking again should fix the position of the FO`).

 ## **Thursday: January 11**
 - If I Check any of `dx, dy, dz` individually, they all work perfectly fine.
 This means the `a1a2` vector seems interfering with something because all of `dx, dy, dz` use the same `a1a2` vector, maybe I can have different `a1a2` vector for each of `dx`,`dy`,`dz` ?